istio/istio.io/content/about/feature-stages/index.md

 | [Vault integration](/docs/tasks/security/vault-ca) | Alpha
 | [SDS Integration](/docs/tasks/security/auth-sds/) | Alpha

-The 'Authorization (RBAC)' runtime is considered Beta, but it is advertised as Alpha since its API is still subject to backward incompatible change.
+The 'Authorization (RBAC)' runtime is considered Beta.
+However, its API is still subject to a backwards incompatible change.
+Due to this, we advertise it as Alpha.

 ### Core